austintgriffith/Pyth.io-Site/sourceContent/exploration/contracttocontract.md

 title: "Contract To Contract"
 date: 2017-09-21T13:30:00-06:00
 ---
 Contract to contract communication is an essential part of any fleet on the blockchain.
-As discussed in the <a href="/posts/contractlineage/" target="_blank">contract lineage section</a>, a complex project on Ethereum should be built using a collection of smaller "microservices" to keep complexity at bay.
+As discussed in the <a href="/posts/contractlineage/" target="_blank">contract lineage section</a>, a complex project on Ethereum should be built using a collection of smaller microservices to keep complexity at bay.

 We will also explore a few other features of smart contracts like ownership and events.